 Two to three hours north-east of Bangkok there’s an over 2,000 squared Km jungle made into a protected area and national park: Khao Yai.
 I must say I didn’t expect much from it when I went, and I was really wrong.
 It surprised me.
 You can spot a lot of wildlife in a relatively easy way there, including, if you are lucky, wild elephants and gibbons.

-You can enter the park with your own car, but I strongly recommend you go with one of the tour agencies and guides.
+You can enter the park in your car, but I strongly recommend you go with one of the tour agencies and guides.
 They know where to go, especially where to go walking to spot Gibbons, which is almost guaranteed.
 They are also in contact with each other about the elephants and they call each other if a family is spotted on one side or the other of the park.
-It cost about 50€ per person, but it’s totally worth it if you are in for wildlife spotting.
+It costs about 50€ per person, but it’s worth it if you are in for wildlife spotting.
 All in all, it’s also quite an easy day, most of it spent on the car to move from one place to the other, although of course a little bit of jungle trek and ups and downs to see waterfalls is necessary.

 There are several resorts close to the entrance of the park.
 Alternatively, some people stay at Pak Chong, which has a nice night market, to use it as a base for organising safaris.
 Around the area there are also some other attractions like temples, hot springs and the like, if you have extra time, but no big fuzz about it.
 Khao Yai NP is really what you want to see and do here.